Noora-q/bank-tech-test/README.md

 ```
 As an account holder
-So I can put money in
+So I can put money in my account
 I want to be able to make a deposit

 As an account holder
-So I can take money out
+So I can take money out of my account
 I want to be able to make a withdrawal

-As an account holder
-So I can see a summary of my spending
-I want to be able to see my account statement

 As an account holder
 So I can see how much money I've spent